Hewlett-Packard-ESS/docker-proxy/README.md

   - squid (v3.5.0.4, patched)
   - chef (--local-mode, as provided by hpess/chef)

+You don't have to use all of these things, for example - if you just want a centralised place for DNS entries you can disabled the http/https aspect with environment variables (see further down).

 ## How it works
 Running this container will modify IPTables on your host to NAT the configured traffic from docker containers to this container, where the request will be handled in a single place (transparent http/https with squid and transparent dns with dnsmasq).
 Upon stopping the container these rules get removed:
 ```